cardboard-iguana/cardboard-iguana.com/log/2022-05-04-itprotv-comptia-security-plus.md

 * Inherent Risk: The native amount of risk that comes along with an activity, process, or system.
 * Residual Risk: The amount of risk left over once appropriate controls have been applied to a given activity, process, or system.

-Adam Gordon defines “risk analysis” as the *examination* of risk, while “risk assessment” is the process of *defining* risks in a given context. *Definitions* occur before *examinations*, and thus risk assessments occur before a risk analysis.
+Adam Gordon defines "risk analysis" as the *examination* of risk, while "risk assessment" is the process of *defining* risks in a given context. *Definitions* occur before *examinations*, and thus risk assessments occur before a risk analysis.

-Formally, the “single loss expectancy” (SLE) is defined as the asset value (which may be the income generated by the asset) multiplied by the “exposure factor” (which is the expected percentage of value of the asset in the event of an attack).
-This formula honestly only makes sense to me in the “asset as income” case; in other situations, wouldn’t the SLE be the repair/recovery costs?
+Formally, the "single loss expectancy" (SLE) is defined as the asset value (which may be the income generated by the asset) multiplied by the "exposure factor" (which is the expected percentage of value of the asset in the event of an attack).
+This formula honestly only makes sense to me in the "asset as income" case; in other situations, wouldn't the SLE be the repair/recovery costs?

 In general, risk controls are implemented even when they cost as much as the ALE of the risk, since such controls still guard against less tangible qualitative losses.
-It’s only when the cost of the control begins to *exceed* the risk’s ALE that an organization will accept the risk.
+It's only when the cost of the control begins to *exceed* the risk's ALE that an organization will accept the risk.

-### Risk Management Concepts — Business Impact Analysis
+### Risk Management Concepts - Business Impact Analysis

-“Business Continuity and Disaster Recovery” (BCDR) is the combination of two different types of plans:
+"Business Continuity and Disaster Recovery" (BCDR) is the combination of two different types of plans:

-* “Business Continuity” plans attempt to continue normal (or diminished) business operations in the event of an emergency/disaster.
+* "Business Continuity" plans attempt to continue normal (or diminished) business operations in the event of an emergency/disaster.
-* “Disaster Recovery” plans involve the prevention or minimization of data loss and operational disruption due to catastrophic events.
+* "Disaster Recovery" plans involve the prevention or minimization of data loss and operational disruption due to catastrophic events.

-The the “BC” part is about *alternate* operations during an emergency, while the “DR” part is about *recovering* operations during a completely disruptive event.
+The the "BC" part is about *alternate* operations during an emergency, while the "DR" part is about *recovering* operations during a completely disruptive event.

 The plans for each of these are known as BCPs, DRPs, or BCDRPs for the combined plans.

 The reason business continuity and disaster recovery are increasingly lumped together is because events that take an organization *immediately* to disaster are actually somewhat rare.
-It’s more common for an organization to instead suffer progressive (abd potentially rapid) deterioration from “normal operations” to complete disruption.
-This means that the business continuity plan is generally engaged *before* the disaster recovery plan, and thus functions as something of a “final off ramp” before a formal disaster is declared and the DRP goes into effect.
+It's more common for an organization to instead suffer progressive (abd potentially rapid) deterioration from "normal operations" to complete disruption.
+This means that the business continuity plan is generally engaged *before* the disaster recovery plan, and thus functions as something of a "final off ramp" before a formal disaster is declared and the DRP goes into effect.

-“Business impact analysis” is basically about (1) identifying mission-critical functions/assets  and (2) characterizing the consequence of a disruption to these functions/assets.
+"Business impact analysis" is basically about (1) identifying mission-critical functions/assets  and (2) characterizing the consequence of a disruption to these functions/assets.
 Goals:

 * Determine critical systems
 * Determine maximum acceptable downtime for those systems
 * Evaluate internal and external requirements to determine restoration ordering

-Note that it’s sometimes desirable to bring up *less* critical systems before *more* critical ones as “guinea pigs” to help probe the post-disaster operational environment.
+Note that it's sometimes desirable to bring up *less* critical systems before *more* critical ones as "guinea pigs" to help probe the post-disaster operational environment.

 Steps: